 - Negotiate a settlement with the responsible party’s insurance company

 - Take your case to trial, if necessary

 Your lawyer may also regularly update you as your case progresses.

 Do Not Run Out of Time to Seek Financial Recovery

 Filing a lawsuit is a time-sensitive endeavor.
 The state of California generally gives you two years from the date of your accident to file a personal injury lawsuit.
 This is indicated in the California Code of Civil Procedure (CCP) §335.1.
 Waiting longer than this to take legal action could result in your lawsuit being dismissed and an inability to compel compensation from the at-fault driver.

 If you are considering working with a lawyer on your case, you may wish to secure representation soon after your accident.
 This may ensure that your legal team has sufficient time to comply with the statute of limitations in your case.

 Let Jacoby & Meyers Law Offices Help You Fight for Compensation

-If you or someone you love was injured in a car accident in Los Angeles, you might be eligible for financial compensation.
-If the accident was complicated because another driver caused you to crash, it might be hard to determine what comes next or where to turn for financial recovery.
+If you or someone you love suffered injuries in a car accident in Los Angeles, you might be eligible for financial compensation.
+If another driver caused the crash, it might be hard to determine what comes next or where to turn for financial recovery.

 You do not need to face this situation alone.
 A Los Angeles car accident lawyer from Jacoby & Meyers Law Offices may be able to coordinate all of the legal work in your case when we represent you.